wayfair/psVaultUtils/README.md

 * Sets of functions to interact with engines other than _KV_ and _Cubbyhole_ are not currently present.
 * Sets of functions and/or parameters to interact with _enterprise features_ are generally not present.

+## Other Limitiations
+* PowerShell 5.1 Invoke-RestMethod does not support the LIST method, which is used by some Vault API endpoints.
+    * This can be worked around by specifying `-Method GET -Body @{ list = 'true' }` in an Invoke-RestMethod call.

+# To-Do / Open Questions

+## To-Do

+## Questions
+* Is `Show-` the appropriate verb for listing data?
+    * `Show-VaultKVSecret` lists the secret keys given a specified path, while `Get-VaultKVSecret` gets a specific secret.
+    * `Show-VaultWrapping` lists the wrapped secrets available to a token, while `Get-VaultWrapping` unwraps the secrets.

 # Verb Mapping // Command Aliases

 Hashicorp Vault uses several "verbs", which, according to PowerShell standards are considered unapproved, and make commands less discoverable.